hodgestar/earthstar-control-software/README.rst

 Todo
 ----

-* Make the number of LEDs per ring more realistic.
 * Add post effect capping of colour values.
 * Add a post-effect transformation that maps the virtual ring to the physical ring and supports: